 - Account managers to help: Mediavine offers help to its publishers to increase earnings through adverts.

-- Great interface: The Mediavine dashboard was updated just before heading into 2021 and is easy to use and professional.
+- Great interface: The Mediavine dashboard was updated just back in 2021 and it’s easy to use and professional.

 - Faster load times: Mediavine claims to have initial load times that are 200% faster than their competitors.